|Svydivets (Свидiвець) Szvidovec (hu) Svidovec (čs) Świdowiec (pl)|

 Clusters of virgin forests are the most precious assets of the Svydovetskyi protected massif.
 They cover an area of more than 3 000 hectares.
 In June 2007, these clusters together with other sites in Ukraine and Slovakia were inscribed into the UNESCO World Heritage List as the Primeval beech forests of the Carpathians.
 They rank among the most impressive chunks of wild woodland in the heart of Europe.

-To a botanist, the highest parts of the Svydovets, near the summits of Mala Blyznytsia (1872 m) and Velyka Blyznytsia (1881 m).
+To a botanist, the highest parts of the Svydovets, near the summits of Mala Blyznytsia (1872 m) and Velyka Blyznytsia (1881 m), are of great interest.
 Some rare alpine species, such as Bartsia alpina , Dryas octopetala, Diphasiastrum alpinum,Juncus castaneum , Lloydia serotina, Aster alpinus, Rhodiola rosea, Salix hastata are to be found here.
 Of all of the Ukrainian Carpathians it is only here that the following species occur: Drabba aizoides , Euphrasia salisbur-gensis, Saxifraga androsacea and others.
 Among other interesting and rare species are: Leonthopodium alpinum, Aquilegia nigricans, and Swertia alpina.

 The fauna of the massif is, generally speaking, typical of the Carpathian Mountains, though it is characterized by a smaller number of species which normally roam among the coniferous trees.